Glought/S.O.S.D.C/README.md

 End Tag: For use in Xsplit.
 Remove for use in OBS.Default: "</xsplit>

-HotKey: Select from the list what hotkey you want to use:Default:H
+HotKey: Select from the list what hotkey you want to use:Default:H.The Hot Key will only change if it isn't set to "None".

 Save Count:When checked will save count number.Usefull when you want to continue your stream/video at a later date.Default:Off

 Reverse Text Order:Reverses the text order in text file.Off:"Message:Count" On:"Count:Message".Default:Off

-Lock Icon:Click to unlock when you want to change the hotkey.Unlocked on first use of S.O.S.D.C.
-Will be locked when apply or cancel is clicked.

 Current HotKey:Sates the current hotkey.